 What is the current VAT rate in Nigeria?

-Before the Vat rate in Nigeria used to be 5%, not until the 13th of January 2020 when they increase it to 7.5%.
-This increase complies with the finance act which was signed by the president.
+The Vat rate in Nigeria was initially 5%, until the 13th of January 2020 when it was increased to 7.5%.
+This increase complies with the finance act which was signed by the then president.
 So, the current VAT rate in Nigeria is 7.5%

 VAT is an indirect tax that is levied on goods and services as a percentage of the value they add.
 It is a source of income for the government and it has a positive impact on the economic growth and development of a Nation.